suzanayesh2/Mastering-JavaScript-in-20-Days/Day5.md

 - The Promise we get it from fetch that resolve to a Response object or Rejected or fulfilled.
 ## Destructuring Data

+ Destructuring as a method to declare multiple variables at once by retrieving the values from the parent object.
+Altering the destructuring syntax to use square brackets allows the destructuring of arrays

 ## Async

 ## Modules